Call today and speak to our specialist birth injury solicitors. Find out if you can claim compensation.

 CALL 0800 083 5500

-Mothers that have sustained a birth injury may be entitled to claim compensation where this was caused by poor care or medical negligence.
-But expert legal advice will be needed for your claim to be successful.
+Mothers who have sustained a birth injury may be entitled to claim compensation where this was caused by poor care or medical negligence.

 So when you contact Blackwater Law for advice, you know that you will receive some of the best advice, guidance and representation available.